RAvdek/note_friendly_pdf/README.md

 ["...I have discovered a truly marvelous proof of this, which this margin is too narrow to contain."](https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem)

-I want to print PDFs with enough blank space to write lots of notes.
+I want to modify PDFs with enough blank space to write lots of notes, either on a printout or using some drawing software.
 Margins are usually too tiny to write out a complete thought!
 This tool can

 - take a PDF file on your computer,
 - insert a blank page in every other page, then
-- write out the expanded document as a new PDF.
+- write out the expanded document as a new PDF file in landscape view.

-Now you can print the results out and have plenty of space to write notes.

 Here is an example of an incredibly interesting math paper I downloaded from the arXiv.
-If I print it out -- double sided with 2 sheets per page -- I'll get the following print preview:
+Here's what the file looks like in Chrome's file viewer:
 ![Before](static/before.png)

 The content of the paper appears dubious, so I'll want plenty of space to jot down my suspicions.
 The margins don't provide me enough space.